cjjeakle/Resume-Site/README.md

 ## My Personal Website

+Visit the live site: http://www.chrisjeakle.com

-Build with the help of the Michigan Hackers.
+Built with the help of the Michigan Hackers.
 See their awesome tutorial for getting started making websites at: https://github.com/michiganhackers/heroku-py-demo.git